 Next door to Laniwai Spa is Painted Sky, which bills itself as a "HI Style Studio."
 Essentially, it's Aulani's answer to the Bibbidi Bobbidi Boutique, where kids ages 3-12 can get a makeover.

 My daughter has been to Painted Sky twice and it is once of her favorite things to do at Aulani.
-She did a full makeover when she was 12 but also returned this past trip when she was 13.
-For older kids as well as adults, Painted Sky offers a hairstyle only appointment for just $40 where guests can get one of several pool or luau-ready braid designs.
+She did a full makeover when she was 12 but also returned as a teenager on our most recent trip.
+For older kids as well as adults, Painted Sky offers a hairstyle-only appointment for just $40 where guests can get one of several pool or luau-ready braid designs.

 Best For: kids looking for a Bibbidi Bobbidi Boutique style experience.